Requirements for Landlord Entry

 Reasons for Entry

-Landlords can’t just enter a tenant’s apartment for any reason.
+Landlords can't just enter a tenant's apartment for any reason.
 State landlord-tenant laws mandate reasonable times a landlord enters.
 A right of entry must usually be preceded by proper notice, which in most cases is at least 24 hours' notice.
-State laws usually only allow landlords to come into tenants’ apartments under specific circumstances such as:
+State laws usually only allow landlords and property management to come into dwelling units under specific circumstances such as:

-- To show the apartment to prospective tenants; or
+- To show the apartment to prospective tenants or prospective buyers/purchasers

 Leases will sometimes contain additional justifications for entry.
 For example, the rental agreement might state that landlord access is permissible during reasonable hours to inspect plumbing.
-Be sure to check the terms of your lease for any other possible reasons for right of access into a tenant's unit.
+Be sure to check the terms of the lease for any other possible reasons for right of access into a tenant's unit.

 Landlords must usually give tenants reasonable notice before they enter an apartment.
 The exact amount of notice can vary between locations, but it is typically 24 hours.